Cinema legend Dilip Kumar dies at 98, tributes pour in | Entertainment

 - India

-''With a heavy heart and profound grief, I announce the passing away of our beloved Dilip Saab, a few minutes ago.
-We are from God and to Him, we return,'' family friend Faisal Farooqui posted from the actor's Twitter handle at 8.01 am.
+''With a heavy heart and profound grief, I announce the passing away of our beloved Dilip Saab, few minutes ago.
+We are from God and to Him we return,'' family friend Faisal Farooqui posted from the actor's Twitter handle at 8.01 am.

+Kumar's body was taken to his Pali Hill residence around 9.30 am where friends, colleagues and fans, including Dharmendra, Shabana Azmi, Vidya Balan and producer Siddharth Roy Kapur paid their respects. ''I am very sad today, I can't say anything.
+I've lost my brother,'' an emotional Dharmendra told reporters outside Kumar's residence.

-The Hindi cinema veteran, the last of the golden troika with Raj Kapoor and Dev Anand, was admitted to hospital last month following episodes of breathlessness.
+The Hindi cinema veteran, the last of the golden troika with Raj Kapoor and Dev Anand and one of India's most venerated stars, was admitted to hospital last month following episodes of breathlessness.

+The actor had been battling ill health for the last few years, including advanced stage prostate cancer and lung disease, and had been in and out of hospital.
+A mini ICU had also been set up at his home and a team of doctors was treating him, a hospital source told PTI.

-Kumar, born Yousuf Khan in Peshawar on December 11, 1922, was diagnosed with bilateral pleural effusion, a build-up of excess fluid between the layers of the pleura outside the lungs, and underwent a successful pleural aspiration procedure.
+Kumar, born Yousuf Khan in Peshawar on December 11, 1922, underwent a successful aspiration procedure to treat the excess fluid between the layers of the pleura outside the lungs in hospital, doctors said.
 He was discharged after five days only to be admitted to the hospital again.

+Condolence messages for the much-loved star, whose death truly epitomised the end of an era, poured in from all quarters with President Ram Nath Kovind and Prime Minister Narendra Modi joining political leaders, the film fraternity and others to express their grief.

+"Dilip Kumar summarised in himself a history of emerging India.
+The thespian's charm transcended all boundaries, and he was loved across the subcontinent…Dilip Saab will live forever in the heart of India," the president said.

-Among the many who paid their tributes to the actor, an inspiration for generations of actors to follow was Subhash Ghai, who worked with him in ''Karma'' (1986) and ''Saudagar'' (1991).
+Actor Shabana Azmi, wrote, ''Adieu Dilip Saab.
+Unknown to you I have been your Eklavya.
+Thank you for the movies.Thank you for the language.
+Thank you for the dignity.
+Thank you for being socially responsible.
+Thank you.''
+Among the many who paid their tributes to the actor, an inspiration for generations of actors to follow, was Subhash Ghai, who worked with him in ''Karma'' (1986) and ''Saudagar'' (1991).

 ''Dilip saheb Yusuf bhai gone.
 My personal loss of my most precious idol.
 No words,'' Ghai tweeted.